alok-38/little-lemon/README.md

 ```

-When you’re done, your complete project should look
+When you’re done, your complete project directory structure might look
 like ![this](./public/tree.png)

 ## Contributing